Smooth Koopman eigenfunctions: Introduction

 \paragraph{Koopman eigenfunctions} Since $U^t$ is a linear operator on $C^r(M)$, $C(X)$ and $L^2(\mu)$, one can look for Koopman eigenfunctions in either of these spaces.
 Based on \eqref{eqn:def_Koop}, an eigenfunction $z:M\to\cmplx$ of $U^t$, with eigenvalue $\lambda$ should satisfy an equation of the form

 The function $z$ above will be called a $C^r(M)$-eigenfunction if $z\in C^r(M)$ and \eqref{eqn:Def_koop_eigen} holds for every $x\in M$.
-Similarly, $z$ will be called a $L^2(\mu)$-eigenfunction if $z\in L^2(\mu)$ and \eqref{eqn:Def_koop_eigen} holds in $L^2(\mu)$ sense, i.e., $\| U^t z - z\|_{L^2(\mu)} = 0$.
+Similarly, $z$ will be called a $L^2(\mu)$-eigenfunction if $z\in L^2(\mu)$ and \eqref{eqn:Def_koop_eigen} holds in $L^2(\mu)$ sense, i.e., $\norm{ U^t z - \lambda z}_{L^2(\mu)} = 0$.
 In this Hilbert space setting, every eigenfunction has associated to it a quantity $\omega$ called its \emph{eigenfrequency}, which is independent of the time $t$, and which satisfies

 This is consistent with the fact that $U^t$ is a unitary operator on $L^2(\mu)$ and all its eigenvalues must have norm $1$.
 Now note that if $z$ is a $C(M)$-eigenfunction, then it is an $L^2(\mu)$ eigenfunction too for every finite invariant measure $\mu$, thus \eqref{eqn:Def_koop_eigen} would still hold with $\lambda=e^{\iota \omega t}$.
-An important link between the unitary group $U^t$ and its generator $V$ is that they share the same $L^2(\mu)$
+An important link between the unitary group $U^t$ and its generator $V$ is that they share the same $L^2(\mu)$ eigenfunctions :

 Koopman eigenfunctions carry significance in several real world phenomenon, such as latent seasonal sources in the study of timeseries \cite{DasMustAgar2023_qpd, DasEtAl2023traffic}, as indicators of coherence in fluid flows \cite{FroylandEtAl14b, DellnitzEtAl00}, and even as states in the operator theoretic description of quantum mechanics \citep[e.g.][]{Eisner2017pointwise}, and in the study of general evolution semigroups \cite{Suchanecki2010evolution, DGJ_compactV_2018, EisnerEtAl15}.
 Note that the constant functions are always eigenfunctions, corresponding to eigenvalue 1 (or eigenfrequency 0).
 Non-trivial eigenfunctions may or may not be present.
-However, they provide a meaningful splitting of the function space.
+If they happen to be present, they provide a meaningful splitting of the function space.

 \paragraph{Spectral splitting} Let $\Disc$ denote the subspace of $L^2(\mu)$ spanned by the eigenfunctions of $V$ with non-zero eigenvalues, $\Disc^\bot$ denote its orthogonal complement.

 Note that $\Disc$ always contains the constant functions, which correspond to eigenfrequency $0$.
 If $d\geq 1$, there is at least one non-trivial Koopman eigenfunction.
 The eigenvalues of $V$ are closed under integer linear combinations and is generated by a finite set of rationally independent eigenvalues $\iota \omega_1,\ldots,\iota \omega_d$.
 Thus every eigenvalue of $V$ is of the form $\Sigma_{j\in\braces{ 1, \ldots, d}}a_j \omega_j$, for some $(a_1,\ldots,a_d)\in\integer^d$.
 If $d>1$, then the eigenvalues are dense on the imaginary axis.
 For every $\vec{a}=(a_1,\ldots,a_d)\in\integer^d$, $z_{\vec{a}}$ will denote the eigenfunction $\Sigma_{j\in\braces{ 1, \ldots, d}}a_j \omega_j$.
 The corresponding eigenvalue is $i\vec{a}\cdot\vec{\omega}$, where $\vec{\omega}$=$(\omega_1,\ldots,\omega_d)$.